gurucb/tsdbsbenchmark/README.md

 # Benchmarking tool for Timeseries databases

-### Benchmarking too for Timeseries databases is used to load timeseries database with different load and access patterns.
+Benchmarking too for Timeseries databases is used to load timeseries database with different load and access patterns.
 For initial iteration of tests we are considering
 1. InfluxDB
 2. PG + Timescale Extensions
 3. Crate.io

-### Benchmark tool capabilities will be across 5 different components.
+Benchmark tool capabilities will be across 5 different components.

-1. Data Generator: To generate sample payload for ingestion
+1. **Data Generator**: To generate sample payload for ingestion
-2. Data Loader: Bulk and singleton ingestion to Timeseries databases
+2. **Data Loader**: Bulk and singleton ingestion to Timeseries databases
-3. Query Generator: Generate queries based on template and data apriori.
+3. **Query Generator**: Generate queries based on template and data apriori.
-4. Query Executor: Execute queries in parallel and measure clock times and asynchronously write to files.
+4. **Query Executor**: Execute queries in parallel and measure clock times and asynchronously write to files.
-5. Result Aggregator: For each run process results and generate summaries and reports.
+5. **Result Aggregator**: For each run process results and generate summaries and reports.

-### All of above components will have to leverage common horizontal components for configuration, logging, measuring, capturing and storing execution times.
+All of above components will have to leverage common horizontal components for configuration, logging, measuring, capturing and storing execution times.
 Below we will define components responsibilities in more detail.

-1. Component: Data Generation
+1. *Component: Data Generation*
     1. Driven by metadata JSON
     2. Generates data that creates scenarios and use cases to be tested.
     3. Should be replicated by X number.
 Example,